philipphenkel/docker-node-from-git/README.md

 Quick Start
 -----------

 Let's dockerize a small Node.js HTTP server that responds "Hello, world!" on port 8080.
-The source code of the server is available at `https://github.com/philipphenkel/node-hello-world.git`
+The source code of the server is available at `https://github.com/philipphenkel/node-hello-world.git`.
+Now pass the repository URL as environment variable as follows:

 ```console
 docker run --rm -i -t -p 8080:8080 -e GIT_REPOSITORY=https://github.com/philipphenkel/node-hello-world.git henkel/docker-node-from-git:latest
 ```

-That's all.
+That's it.
 At each start of container the specified git repository will be cloned.
 Afterwards `yarn install` and `yarn start` will be executed with `NODE_ENV=production`.

 Environment Variables